kaspersgit/option_trading/README.md

 - features used
 - performance

+# hyperparamter search
+- use optuna package for bayesian search with TPE surrogate

 # notes
 The following Errors have been encountered on Raspberry PI when import numpy or matplotlib